 He became a pioneer of the drum & bass movement, co‑founding Full Cycle Records with Roni Size, DJ Die, and Suv, and releasing now-classic tracks like Warhead, Soul in Motion, and True Stories.
 As part of the Mercury Prize-winning Reprazent collective, he helped push jungle into new territory, both musically and culturally.

-Then in 2020, he returned to music with The Edge of Everything, his first album in 14 years.
+After a break, he returned to music in 2020, with The Edge of Everything, his first album in 14 years.
 No nostalgia, no compromise, just pure cinematic ambition from one of electronic music’s most original thinkers.

 Copyright 2025.
 The DO Lectures All rights reserved.